DanielLourencoFil/NutsAndBolts/toggle-modal/README.md

 ## Toggle modal class

-This is a project ib which I'm making a incursion on JavaScript classes and reusable code.
+This is a project in which I'm making an incursion on JavaScript classes and reusable code.

-I coded a class that turn open and close a modal esier and faster.
+I coded a class that turn to open and close a modal easier and faster.

 ## Worth mentioning

-    - It permits to add in a very straightforward way toggle funcionality to open and close modals.
+    - It permits to add in a very straightforward way toggle functionality to open and close modals.
     - It is suitable for a wide range of modal configurations (give it a try to find out!).
-    - It has two diferrent setups for modal transition: SLIDE and POP-UP.
+    - It has two different setups for modal transition: SLIDE and POP-UP.
-    - It permits set ccs "display = none;" for modal and still make possible smooth transitions.
+    - It permits set CSS "display = none;" for modal and still makes possible smooth transitions.
     - By doing so, it avoids odd behavior of modal divs when resizing screen width (modal has its transition effect in action).
-    - Also avoid odd behavior when using mobiles, on cases user try to snap screen on X axis.
+    - Also avoid odd behavior when using mobiles, on cases users try to snap screen on X axis.
-    - (side note: During reaserch I found that those problems should be avoided using css property "overflow-x = hidden" on body, but some how it didn't worked as expected).
+    - (side note: During research I found that those problems should be avoided using css property "overflow-x = hidden" on the body, but some how it didn't work as expected).

 ## How to use it